Redcat468/Cliptracker/README.md

 ## License

 This project is licensed under the GPL-3.0 License.
-See the `LICENSE` file for more details.
+This license allows users to run, study, share, and modify the software while ensuring that all derivatives remain under the same license.
+For full details, see the `LICENSE` file.&#x20;